 Medical Lake is home to a number of people employed in the armed forces.
 When you visit or walk around Medical Lake, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

 As is often the case in a small city, Medical Lake doesn't have a public transportation system that people use for their commute.

-The education level of Medical Lake citizens is a little higher than the average for US cities and towns: 21.22% of adults in Medical Lake have at least a bachelor's degree.
+The population of Medical Lake overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Medical Lake, 21.22% have at least a bachelor's degree.

 The per capita income in Medical Lake in 2010 was $20,494, which is lower middle income relative to Washington and the nation.
 This equates to an annual income of $81,976 for a family of four.
 However, Medical Lake contains both very wealthy and poor people as well.

 Medical Lake is a somewhat ethnically-diverse city.
 The people who call Medical Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medical Lake residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Medical Lake include English, Irish, Polish, and French Canadian.

 The most common language spoken in Medical Lake is English.
 Other important languages spoken here include Spanish and Russian.